 Today, our team offers free public manta talks at sunset (Mondays and Wednesdays) at Manta Point, the shoreline viewing area overlooking the bay.
 Due to changing sunset times throughout the year, we recommend checking with the Mauna Kea Beach Hotel directly for accurate start times.

-Since the summer of 2015, we have also conducted our moonlight swim activities there.
+Since the summer of 2015, we have also conducted our moonlight swim activities at this viewing site.
 With consistent manta sightings (over 80%), Kauna’oa Bay is a wonderful sustainable opportunity to experience the gentle giants up close and personal.

 So, are you ready to join the Experience of a Lifetime?